janet-dev/LevelCoder-WM/README.md

             - flexibility
             - location
             - cost
-            - links are supplied for the course provider and their social media account.
+            - links are supplied for the course provider and their social media accounts.
 These links will become orange when hovered over.
 <h2 align="left"><img src="docs/pictures/courses.jpg"></h2>

 * About and Contact page